- Mapper since:

 Hello!
 I’m from Luxembourg and i map essentially natural and historical elements in nature such as former industrial zones, archaeological sites, folklore… My main motivations for mapping are exploration, mountain biking/hiking/trail running and share interesting places.
 See the last heading for my mapping and statistics details.

 Feel free to contact me, i am opened to any discussion.
-If you have recommendations or corrections, please do not hesitate to tell me.
-Nevertheless, most often i check OSM's Wiki.
+If you have recommendations or corrections to suggest, do not hesitate to tell me.

 RECOMMENDATIONS FOR MAP CONTRIBUTORS